ronjalappe/Quantification_tidal_effects_Landsat/README.md

     ![Shoreline detection workflow](/images/worklow_ShorelineDetection.png)

-4. Calculation of shoreline displacement between low and high tide
+**4. Calculation of shoreline displacement between low and high tide**
     - Creation of transects perpendicular to OSM shoreline (100 m spacing) with landwards transect origin
     - Calculation of shoreline/ transect intersections
     - Measuring distance of each intersection to transect origin (difference between distance of high tide intersection and distance low tide intersection equals landwards shoreline displacement from high to low tide)